CycloneDX/cdxgen/README.md

 When used with plugins, cdxgen could generate an SBoM for Linux docker images and even VMs running Linux or Windows operating system.

+NOTE:

+CycloneDX 1.5 specification is brand new and unsupported by many downstream tools.
+Use version 8.6.0 for 1.4 compatibility.

 ## Supported languages and package format

 | Language/Platform               | Package format                                                                                          | Transitive dependencies                                                                           |